Scandalous (film): Production

 The film was based on a play by Larry Cohen.
 He adapted the play into a screenplay and sold it.
 According to Cohen, "after acquiring the script, the company once again did me the favor of changing everything around and screwing everything up!
 I thought Scandalous was an utterly dismal movie...
 If you have an actor as distinguished as John Gielgud in your cast, you should at least give him some material that is worthy of his talent.
 I don’t think anybody liked that film, including its director."

-Cohen says when he met Stephenson "she was wearing a leather mini-dress, her hair was spiked out two feet above her head, and I had a feeling she could radiate a sense of the outrageous."
+Cohen says that when he met Stephenson "she was wearing a leather mini-dress, her hair was spiked out two feet above her head, and I had a feeling she could radiate a sense of the outrageous."